madmurphy/libconfini/MAN.md

 ~~~~~~~~~~~~~~~~~~~

-Section parts can be enclosed within quotes:
+Section parts may be enclosed within quotes:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}